Program Admission Requirements

 - Introduction to psychology or general psychology: a course designed to introduce students to the broad discipline and study of psychology, its key historical and contemporary events, publications, practices, and perspectives.

-- Research methods in psychology: a course in which students learn how to develop sound laboratory and field behavioral science research protocols.
+- Research methods in psychology: a course in which students learn how to develop sound laboratory and field behavioral science research protocols with human subjects.

 - Statistical methods in psychology: a course that focuses how to statistically analyze and interpret laboratory and field behavioral science research results.

 Note: One course that focuses on both statistical and research methods in psychology may be used to fulfill both of the above course requirements.

 - Human growth and development, or lifespan development: A course that examines biological, cognitive, and psychosocial milestones of the human lifespan and related normal changes and disorders.
 Note: completing courses covering phases of the human lifespan but not its entirety (i.e. Early Childhood Development and Adolescence and Young Adulthood), is not a substitute for this requirement.